 Even Google was surprised by the cattiness of the security breach, and vowed it would not happen again."We where aware that cats were trying to take over YouTube, but we didn't realize it was extending to Google Maps.
 We are looking into this." - Anne Baxter, Head of Communications for Google in New Zealand

-No one really knows what their cats do all night, and humans sadly underestimate the feline internet infastructure.
-You may be harboring a secret soldier of the Cat Meme Mafia without knowing it.
-Yes, your cat may well be a soft, purring, little subversive.
+No one really knows what their cats do all night, and humans sadly underestimate the feline internet infrastructure.
+Cats insist their reach is worldwide, and their membership is in the millions.
+You could very well be harboring a secret soldier of the Cat Meme Mafia without knowing it.
+Yes, your kitty may well be a soft, purring, little subversive.

 Check your browser history often, and change your passwords frequently.
 If you believe you have a problem, you can download PawSense®.
 This software will constantly monitor your computer for cat-like keystrokes, fighting against a totally catified internet.